Rock Radio Heaven (M)

 Also known as: Rosko

-Stations: WLIB, WINS, WQIV, WOR-FM, WNEW-FM, WBLS, WKTU, WBAI New York; KGFJ, KBLA, KMET, WHAT Chester, N.J., WDAS Philadelphia, WNJR Secaucus, N.J., Voice of America
+Stations: WLIB, WINS, WQIV, WOR-FM, WNEW-FM, WBLS, WKTU, WBAI New York; KGFJ, KBLA, KMET, WHAT Chester, New Jersey, WDAS Philadelphia, WNJR Secaucus, New Jersey, Voice of America

 Notes: First black announcer on both WINS and KBLA.
-Unhappy with the station's switch to a more restrictive format, he resigned on-air at WOR-FM.
-Soon after was hired by WNEW-FM where he spent three years.
+Resigned on-air at WOR-FM after that station's switch to a more restrictive format.
+Was hired soon after at WNEW-FM where he spent three years.
 Did voice-over work for commercials and was heard in announcements for CBS Sports.

 GEORGE MICHAEL